aparo/pyes/docs/guide/reference/modules/memcached.rst

 Memcached
 =========

-The memcached module allows to expose *elasticsearch* :ref:`API <es-guide-reference-modules-guide-reference-api>`  over the memcached protocol (as closely as possible).
+The memcached module allows to expose *elasticsearch* :ref:`API <es-guide-reference-api>`  over the memcached protocol (as closely as possible).

 It is provided as a plugin called **transport-memcached** and installing is as simply as executing **plugin -install transport-memcached** or downloading the memcached plugin and placing it under the **plugins** directory.